galaxyproject/galaxy-charts/docs/src/content/docs/vue-introduction.md

 ---
-title: Vue Component
+title: Galaxy Charts UI Component
-description: The GalaxyCharts component embeds JavaScript visualizations in Galaxy.
+description: The Galaxy Charts UI component embeds JavaScript visualizations in Galaxy.
 ---

-The `GalaxyCharts` core component serves as a container for embedding JavaScript-based visualizations.
+The `<GalaxyCharts>` core component is shipped by [Galaxy Charts UI](/galaxy-charts/introduction#galaxy-charts-ui) and serves as a container for embedding JavaScript-based visualizations.
 Visualization code is placed within its `#default` slot.
-The component automatically retrieves static `data-incoming` options from the `#app` container, provided by Galaxy, to render both the visualization viewport and the input form.
+The component automatically retriev es static `data-incoming` options from the `#app` container, provided by Galaxy, to render both the visualization viewport and the input form.

 ```vue
 <template>